History of the Green Bay Packers: 1966 and 1967 seasons and first two Super Bowls

-The second "Dark Ages" (1968-1991)
+The second "Dark Ages" (1968–1991)

 Bengston's low-key, easygoing approach was a marked departure from that of Lombardi.
 He took over at a bad time, as many of the key players from the championship years retired.
-The 1968 season saw the Packers fall to 6-7-1.
+The 1968 season saw the Packers fall to 6–7–1.
 Meanwhile, an exhausted Vince Lombardi announced his retirement from football altogether, and Phil Bengtson assumed the GM position.
 The Packers improved to 8–6 in 1969, but players continued to retire.

 Meanwhile, Vince Lombardi had been seduced out of retirement by the Redskins, who made him head coach, general manager and part-owner.
-He led them to a 7-5-2 record in 1969, thus preserving his streak of having never coached a team to a losing season.
+He led them to a 7–5–2 record in 1969, thus preserving his streak of having never coached a team to a losing season.
 However, Lombardi fell ill with cancer during the 1970 off-season and died at the age of 57.
 The newly merged NFL named the Super Bowl trophy in his honor, and the street in front of Lambeau Field was named Lombardi Avenue.

 Meanwhile, the Packers finished 1970 6–8, which included being shut out by Detroit twice.
 Dejected at his inability to match the standards of his illustrious predecessor, Phil Bengtson resigned as head coach.
 Dan Devine assumed the job and began the task of replacing the remaining players of the dynasty years with fresh, young talent.
 Bart Starr himself was the last to go after starting in only four games during 1971 in which he threw three interceptions, scored one rushing touchdown, and had 24 completions in 45 attempts.
 Most of the work in 1971 was done by newly drafted QB Scott Hunter, and at the close of the season, Starr retired at the age of 36.

 Poor drafting of players was a key reason for why the Packers had little success for almost a quarter of a century after Lombardi's departure.
 To cite a few examples, in the first round of the 1972 draft, when future Hall of Fame running back Franco Harris was still available, the Packers instead chose mediocre quarterback Jerry Tagge.
+In 1979, in the 3rd round, the Packers selected defensive lineman Charles Johnson over future Hall of Fame quarterback Joe Montana, despite many Packers scouts vouching highly for Montana.
 In 1981, when no fewer than three future Hall of Fame defenders were still available -- Ronnie Lott, Mike Singletary, and Howie Long, the Packers chose another mediocre quarterback, Rich Campbell.
 Finally, in 1989, when such future legends as Barry Sanders, Deion Sanders, and Derrick Thomas were available, the Packers chose offensive lineman Tony Mandarich.
 Though rated highly by nearly every professional scout at the time, Mandarich's performance failed to meet expectations.